 Right now, someone is shopping online.
-Well, it would be more accurate to say that right now hundreds of thousands of people are shopping online.
-Heck, I bet one your browser tabs have something you’re considering buying or evaluating for purchase.
+Well, it would be more accurate to say that hundreds of thousands of people are shopping online right now.
+Heck, I bet one of your browser tabs has something you're considering buying or evaluating for purchase.

 Every online shopper is a sale or conversion waiting to happen.
 But, all too often, the shopping experience ends suddenly at the checkout stage, and the transaction is lost.

 Now, some of those conversions were never going to happen in the first place.
 The shoppers were likely only browsing.
 While they may have put a few items in their cart, they were only digitally window shopping.